KidkArolis/jetpack/README.md

 <h4 align="center">Webpack made more convenient.</h4>
 <br />

 **Jetpack wraps webpack** to create a smoother developer experience.
 Jetpack can be used instead of webpack, webpack-cli, webpack-dev-server and webpack-dev-middleware without writing any configuration.
-Jetpack is a thin wrapper around webpack, and can be extended with any of the webpack configuration.
+Jetpack is a thin wrapper around webpack, and can be extended with any webpack configuration.

 - **Sensible defaults** to handle modern JavaScript, CSS and images.
 - **Preconfigured Babel** with `@babel/preset-env` and `@babel/preset-react`, configurable via `.babelrc`.
 - **Preconfigured PostCSS** with `postcss-preset-env` including autoprefixing, configurable via `postcss.config.js`.
+- **Differential builds and serving** with modern/legacy bundles served to browsers based on user agent headers.
 - **CSS modules available** by switching one config flag.
 - **Sass support** by installing `node-sass`.
 - **Automatic JSX detection** switches between `React.createElement` or `h` depending on dependencies.